g-sferr/K-Means_ClusteringAlgorithm/utils/scripts/Python/README.md

 ![Step_4.1](/utils/images/usage/4.1.png)

-5. Inserire nel campo "Parametri" i valori di <n> <d> <k>, salva le modifiche e poi esegui.
-Il dataset verrà creato nella stessa cartella i cui è presente lo script
+5. Enter in the "Parameters" field the values of <n> <d> <k>, save the changes, and then run.
+The dataset will be created in the same folder the script is in.

 ![Step_5](/utils/images/usage/5.png)